Sephens/CyberShujaa-Data-and-AI/Projects/AI/ML/Classification Models/README.md

 ---

 ## Model Comparison
 This task compares the performance of all six classification models using evaluation metrics.
 Key findings include:
-- Accuracy: Random Forest and SVM typically achieve the highest scores, followed by Logistic Regression.
+- **Accuracy**: Random Forest and SVM typically achieve the highest scores, followed by Logistic Regression.
-- Precision/Recall: SVM and Random Forest show balanced precision-recall trade-offs, while Naive Bayes may struggle with imbalanced classes.
+- **Precision/Recall**: SVM and Random Forest show balanced precision-recall trade-offs, while Naive Bayes may struggle with imbalanced classes.
-- F1-Score: Ensemble methods (Random Forest) often outperform others due to robustness against overfitting.
+- **F1-Score**: Ensemble methods (Random Forest) often outperform others due to robustness against overfitting.
-- Confusion Matrix: Decision Trees and KNN may exhibit higher misclassifications in complex boundaries.
+- **Confusion Matrix**: Decision Trees and KNN may exhibit higher misclassifications in complex boundaries.

 The best model is selected based on highest accuracy, balanced F1-scores, and minimal misclassifications, with Random Forest or SVM usually being optimal for the Wine dataset.

 ```python
 print(results.sort_values(by='Accuracy', ascending=False))